6.1. Gills Build Guide

 Congratulations!
 Your Gills is hereby finished!

 If you have installed the CV expander you may want to calibrate it now.
-There is a help patch that hopefully makes this task easier.
-From the Help menu, select Help Patches > ksoloti-objects > ksoloti > gills > cv out.
+There is a help patch that should make this task easier.
+From the Help menu, select Help Patches > ksoloti-objects > ksoloti > gills > cv out gills (or similar).

 Take the patch live and follow the instructions in the comments.
 Ideally you'd use a multimeter or oscilloscope to measure the voltage, but you can also tune by ear using a sound generator that responds to 1V per octave.

 Now go ahead and patch some objects or check out the demo patches under File > Library > ksoloti-objects > demos.
-I will try to add more demos as I go.
-If you come up with something, feel free to share on Discord!
+The idea is that users will add more demos in the future as Ksoloti matures.
+If you come up with something, feel free to share on Discord or the new Forum!

 The ksoloti-objects library included in the Ksoloti Patcher has a set of dedicated objects for Gills under ksoloti/gills (via the Object Finder). /pot p for example will read one of the ten pots and provide you with a unipolar value between 0 and 64. /pot b will do the same but will give you a bipolar value between -64 and +64. /button will read the state of one of the four buttons... and so on.